fortelex/hiveline/routing/otp.md

 # OTP Interface

 Interface for OpenTripPlanner (OTP) to be used with the [OpenTripPlanner](http://www.opentripplanner.org/) project.
+For automatic building of the graph and starting the server, see [here](../readme.md).

 ## Installation